What is the Teachers’ Pension Scheme?

 Final salary scheme

-The final salary arrangement is calculated against your Normal Pension Age (NPA).
+The final salary arrangement is calculated against your NPA.
 If you joined the Teachers’ Pension Scheme before 1st January 2007, your NPA is 60.
 If you became a member on or after 1st January 2007, your NPA is 65.
-If you joined after 1st April 2015, and are therefore part of the career average arrangement, your NPA is the State Pension Age or 65, whichever is higher.

 As a pre-2007 member, your benefits are made up of an annual pension and a lump sum.
 You can calculate your pension by multiplying your years of service by your average salary, then dividing by 80.
 You’ll also receive a lump sum equal to three times your pension.
 You can also convert part of your pension into a lump sum if you wish.